- Approximate height: 90 - 100cm (36 - 39 inches)

 - Flower colour: Yellow

-- Supplied in the solid 1 litre pot we grow them in - for best results we recommend potting on using a 2 litre pot
+- Supplied in the solid 9cm pot we grow them in - for best results we recommend potting on using a 2 litre pot

-A British native plant with simple light-green lanceolate leaves and clusters of lovely yellow flowers, found in the wild in wet places such as marshes, river banks, wet woodland, ponds, lakes and ditches.
-Despite having the same common name, Yellow Loosestrife it is actually not closely related to Purple Loosestrife.
-However, in the wild they are often found growing and flowering together, and certainly their similar heights but different flower colours make a very pleasing contrast in a native planting scheme.
-And like Purple Loosestrife, Yellow Loosestrife is beloved by bees and butterflies.
-While naturally quite a tall plant, trimming the shoots back once or twice in spring before it flowers can bring it down to a much shorter height if desired, without impairing its ability to produce its blooms.
+This is a British native plant with simple light-green, lanceolate leaves and abundant clusters of lovely yellow flowers.
+It is found in the wild in wet habitats such as marshes, river banks, wet woodland and meadowland, ponds, lakes and ditches.
+Despite sharing a common name, Yellow Loosestrife is actually not closely related to Purple Loosestrife.
+However, they are often found growing and flowering together in the wild, and their similar heights paired with contrasting flower colours make a very pleasing appearance in a native planting scheme.
+Like Purple Loosestrife, Yellow Loosestrife is beloved by bees and butterflies.
+While naturally a tall plant, trimming the shoots once or twice in spring before flowering can keep it a shorter height if desired, without reducing its ability to bloom.

-It should not be confused with the standard garden yellow loosestrife, Lysimachia punctata, which is a non-native species usually found in drier soils.
+It should not be confused with the garden Yellow Loosestrife, Lysimachia punctata, which is a non-native species usually found in drier soils.

 If designing a planting scheme, we recommend approximately 1 Lysimachia vulgaris plant per square foot of ground or per linear foot of pond edge.
 Read more here on how to pot and care for your plant.